Edwin Cunningham (diplomat): Honours

 In 1932, Maryville College awarded him an honorary LLD and the University of Michigan conferred an honorary Master of Arts in 1938.

 Marriage

-Cunningham married Elizabeth Rhoda Israel (who went by the name Rhoda) on November 14, 1911 in London, England.
-Rhoda died in 1934 in Hangzhou, China and a funeral service was conducted in Shanghai on April 7, 1934 at the Holy Trinity Cathedral, Shanghai.
-She was cremated and interred in Bubbling Well Cemetery in Shanghai.
-She was subsequently buried in Grandview Cemetery in, Maryville, Tennessee in 1947.
+Cunningham married Elizabeth Rhoda Israel (who went by the name Rhoda) on November 14, 1911, in London, England.
+Rhoda died in 1934 in Hangzhou, China and a funeral service was conducted in Shanghai on April 7, 1934, at the Holy Trinity Cathedral, Shanghai.

 Death

-Cunningham died at his home in Maryville, Tennessee on 20 January 1953 and was buried in the same plot as his wife, Rhoda.
+Cunningham died at his home in Maryville, Tennessee on 20 January 1953.